ErikFerragut/hackattack/README.md

 2. Create a new way to grab moves (parse_moves)
 3. Have a way to show move results (say)
 4. Test UI separately
+5. Make it so it works more uniformly for one screen and many

 ### Load and save game
 1. ~~Develop serialize and deserialize functions for GameState and